-4.3 Written Quotations
+4.2 Written Quotations

-Written quotes shall be on Purchasing's standard Request for Quotation form and shall include the name and signature of the supplier representative and the date of the quote.
+Written quotes are allowed on Purchasing's standard Request for Quotation form and, if used, shall include the name and signature of the supplier representative and the date of the quote.
+Written quotations may also be solicited from suppliers.